How do our animal instincts influence our interiors?

 Common human traits can suggest that our masculinity or femininity affects our subliminal beliefs on interior decor style.
 Consequently, some of our more annoying male or female habits can be improved from a little understanding of the rules of interior design and décor.
-If you have found that your partner argues with your home decorating style, then you may just love these funny pointers.
+If you have found that your partner argues with your corporate or home decorating style, then you may just love these funny pointers.

-Home decorating habits can come from core beliefs or, primal instincts.
+Office and home decorating habits can come from core beliefs or, primal instincts.
 Our primal instincts can carry into corporate and living spaces alike.
 Interestingly, some habits are relevant to men only, or women only, some both such as:

 1) Centred design is a male thing.
 Most men prefer a centred layout in their home decorating style and other forms of design, such as art and graphics.
 It’s a strong urge for them that is likely biological and dating back to our caveman days.

 Women look for faces that are perfectly asymmetrical as it subconsciously denotes good caveman genes and thus, a better chance of producing healthy offspring.
 Men just take it throughout everything without knowing why.

 2) More casual, asymmetrical design is a female thing.
 Women prefer an asymmetrical cave design overall and are quite happy to with this for its casual feeling, as opposed to formally symmetrical living spaces.
 Because a casual decor style feels more loving and relaxed, women will also gravitate towards circles, curves and natural textures.

 3) The cushion, rugs and arrangements thing.
 Cavemen do not always appreciate the woman’s desire to add comfort to their cave with cushions, rugs, floral arrangements and art!
 A roof over their heads is all some men strive for.